 Educational Psychology (EDPY) 200

-Educational Psychology 200 is an introductory course designed primarily for pre-service teachers.
+Educational Psychology 200 is primarily designed for pre-service teachers.
 However, it is also designed to be useful to newer teachers and to students in professional programs in counselling and psychology.
 This course seeks to provide a balanced view of educational psychology that blends theory and research about human learning and development and the implications for instructional methods and teacher behaviour.

-- Unit 1: Learning, Teaching, and Educational Psychology
+- Unit 1: Teachers, Teaching, and Educational Psychology

 - Unit 2: Cognitive Development and Language

-- Unit 3: Self and Social and Moral Development
+- Unit 3: Personal, Social, and Moral Development

 - Unit 6: Behavioural Views of Learning